Skip to content

 Michigan Conservation Stewardship for Farmers Project (MCSFP)

-Direct support for practical, on-farm improvements
+Direct support for practical,

 The Michigan Conservation Stewardship for Farmers Project (MCSFP) is a relaunched cost-share program led by the Michigan Association of Conservation Districts (MACD) and local partners.